omerbe/brainsets/README.md

 ## Note
 This is a forked repository where I have added the code to process an internal lab dataset, LINK, into a brainset to allow for training a POYO model.
+The readme for the original repo is shown below.

 <p align="left">